yanwengong/cancer_systems_biology_short_course.github.io/README.md

 * Identify the differentially expressed genes in G-MDSC compared with WT neutrophils.
+  - Assign cluster1.pymt and cluster3.pymt as gMDSC, the other pymt clusters as neutrophils
+  - Assign all cluster in pymt as neutrophils
+  - Identify markers by FindAllMarkers
+  - Plot heatmap
 * Subset the monocyte groups and identify the M-MDSC group.
+  - Similar analysis as above but on the monocyte groups